White clay of Bijoypur: Origin and characteristics

 White clay is primarily composed of the mineral kaolinite, which is widely used in the ceramic industry.
 The White clay from Bijoypur is naturally rich in kaolin or aluminum, making it renowned for its high-quality porcelain.
 This clay is commonly used in the production of ceramic utensils, tiles, sanitary ware, and glass.

 Tourism and biodiversity

 The White clay mining area of Bijoypur is now a popular tourist destination.
 In 2016, the extraction of White clay was halted by court order, which is considered an important step for environmental conservation and safeguarding the livelihoods of local people.
-Although mining activities are currently suspended, the area contains layers of soil in various colors, including black, reddish, brown, purple, and blue, alongside the White hite clay.
+Although mining activities are currently suspended, the area contains layers of soil in various colors, including black, reddish, brown, purple and blue, alongside the white clay.
 Additionally, the beauty of small and large hills, mountains, and blue water lakes attracts tourists.